 In my role as an art advisor, I work with my clients to cultivate a more mindful and intuitive approach to art.

 With my unique experience as a curator and appraiser, I will always share my art historical and market knowledge, so clients can make informed decisions.
-But it is the spiritually resonant artwork that is the best investment—it can bring you joy for life.
+But artwork that resonates with your soul is the best investment—it can bring you joy for life.

 Join me on the journey!